Skip to main content

 1 - src: /sites/elevidyshcp/files/2024-08/ELE-HCP-2.1-2.2-Crecent-10-001_1.json / styles: top: 60px;left: -331px;width: 583px;height: 1602px;transform: scaleX(-1); / flip x: 1

-Safety was evaluated in more than 200 clinical trial participants, including 156 males with a confirmed mutation in the DMD gene who received ELEVIDYS and 62 who received placebo.
-Limited safety data is available for non-ambulatory patients.1
+Safety was evaluated in more than 200 clinical trial participants, including 156 males who received ELEVIDYS and 62 who received placebo.
+More than 1,000 people have received ELEVIDYS worldwide,* and ongoing trials and postmarketing experience continue to evaluate the efficacy and safety of ELEVIDYS.1,2,24

 Adverse reactions (incidence ≥5%) following treatment with ELEVIDYS in clinical trials1